 - 2. The District will offer a foods and nutrition course as a high school elective opportunity in addition to health education and physical wellness offerings. - C. Nutrition Promotion Goals.
 By establishing nutrition promotion goals, the District intends to provide resources and opportunities for students, staff, and others that will help students to recognize, develop, and practice healthy eating habits within the school environment, at home, and/or in other community settings. - 1.
 The Lunch/Breakfast Program will offer a wide variety of fruits, vegetables, and targeted entrees to expose students to new fruit and vegetable offerings. - 2.
 The Lunch/Breakfast program will train staff to prompt students to select fruits and vegetables as part of their lunch or breakfast. - D. Goals for Other School-Based Activities that Promote Student Wellness.
 By establishing goals for other school-based activities that promote student wellness within this Wellness Plan, the District attempts to recognize that wellness initiatives can be integrated across a variety of school-related settings and can extend beyond the school food service venues and the facilities that are specifically intended for engaging in physical activity.
 In addition, it is possible to promote student wellness through programs that facilitate parent/family engagement or that involve partnerships or coordination with other public and private entities. - 1.
-The District will provide and promote the opportunity for student, staff and community participation in a bi-monthly group "Primetime" morning workout followed by the offering and discussion of nutritional snacks. - 2.
-The District will promote staff wellness initiatives Promotion which outline innovative ways to collaboratively encourage healthy eating, physical activity, and other elements of a healthy lifestyle among school staff. - The District will use Community Programs Funds (Fund 80) to promote physical activity and overall wellness and community education with parents and other members of the Rib Lake community.
-This will be done through partnerships developed within the Rib Lake Community Programs and will include classes such as: Zumba, POUND, yoga, pickleball, volleyball. - 4.
+The District will promote staff wellness initiatives Promotion which outline innovative ways to collaboratively encourage healthy eating, physical activity, and other elements of a healthy lifestyle among school staff. - 2.
+The District will use Community Programs Funds (Fund 80) to promote physical activity and overall wellness and community education with parents and other members of the Rib Lake community.
+This will be done through partnerships developed within the Rib Lake Community Programs and will include classes such as: Zumba, POUND, yoga, pickleball, volleyball.
+These classes are also dependent upon the availability of an instructor. - 3.
 The District will provide access to the Fitness Center for all community members at a nominal charge and free for all staff and students.